 The nonprofit youth foundation known as Dylan’s Wings of Change (DWC) is spreading its wings even wider.
 Last month, founder Ian Hockley announced that the foundation would be adding Jessica Michaels as the new Global Program Director for Wingman for Dance.
-Michaels, who has more than 20 years of experience in the acrobatic arts and dance world, has been a both a volunteer and part-time employee for DWC, and is excited to take on this new challenge.
+Michaels, who has more than 20 years of experience in the dance world, has been a both a volunteer and part-time employee for DWC, and is excited to take on this new challenge.

 Double Good spoke with Michaels about her new role and what she hopes to accomplish as Wingman continues to grow.